tostes/rebec/README.md

    finally loads the seed data from `database/sql/vocabulary_seed.sql`.
    Objects whose definitions already match the repository are detected via `pg_catalog` and skipped with a log message so reruns remain idempotent.

+#### Maintaining the table catalog

+- The tables orchestrated by the bootstrap are declared in `database/sql/tables.json`.
+Each entry references a SQL file, the table name, and bookkeeping fields (`date_creation`, `date_update`, `updated`).
+- To add a new table, create or update the appropriate SQL file, append a new entry to `tables.json` with `"updated": false`, and run `python -m database.bootstrap`.
+The script will execute the SQL and set the flag back to `true`, mirroring the stored procedure deployment flow.
+- To modify an existing table definition, set `"updated": false` for the relevant entry (or entries when multiple tables live in the same file) before rerunning the bootstrap so the SQL is re-applied.
+- To retire a table, remove both the SQL definition and its metadata entry.
+  The bootstrap will warn if a SQL file defines tables that are missing from the catalog or if metadata references a table that no longer exists, keeping the process aligned with the stored procedure controller.

 ### Key schema components